 - The Office invokes this trope in "Goodbye, Michael," when Jim finds out Michael is leaving a day earlier than he claimed.
 The two make plans for lunch the next day, even though Michael will be gone, and Jim tells him all the things he "plans" to tell him.
 A tearful Michael tells him that he can't wait.

 - It also acts as a subversion.
-With Tidus and Rikku hell-bent on finding another way and Auron quietly (but aweasomely) backing the idea, Yuna eventually rejects the whole idea that she has to die and twist a loved one into the next Sin, culminating in FFX-2 where she tells someone who plans a Heroic Sacrifice "your plan sucks!"
+With Tidus and Rikku hell-bent on finding another way and Auron quietly (but awesomely) backing the idea, Yuna eventually rejects the whole idea that she has to die and twist a loved one into the next Sin, culminating in Final Fantasy X-2 where she tells someone who plans a Heroic Sacrifice "your plan sucks!"

-- In each of the Mass Effect games, Shepard and his/her crew have every reason to believe that they're not going to survive the final confrontation against Saren (Mass Effect 1)/the Suicide Mission (Mass Effect 2)/the final push against the Reapers (Mass Effect 3).
+- In each of the Mass Effect games, Shepard and their crew have every reason to believe that they're not going to survive the final confrontation against Saren (Mass Effect)/the Suicide Mission (Mass Effect 2)/the final push against the Reapers (Mass Effect 3).
 That doesn't stop them from making plans.

-- Mass Effect 1: Ashley refuses to tell Shepard that she loves him until after they defeat Saren.
+- Mass Effect: Ashley refuses to tell Shepard that she loves him until after they defeat Saren.

 - Mass Effect 2: During their romance path, Shepard and Thane can make plans to visit a desert.
-This one's especially tragic because, even in the off chance that both Shepard and Thane survive the suicide mission, Thane has roughly nine months to live.
+This one's especially tragic because, even in the off chance that both Shepard and Thane survive the suicide mission, Thane has roughly nine months to live (and eventually gets killed by Kai Leng in 3).

 - Mass Effect 3: